-Ahead Of Hill Vote, Trump Attacks Spy Bill His Administration Supports
+Controversial Spy Law Passes House After Shots From Trump, Who Then Supported It

 Trump's comments throw together a rat's nest of related, semi-related and unrelated strands from the story and support Republicans' narrative about a "biased" FBI and Justice Department out to get him and protect Hillary Clinton.

-And they follow a simmering feud that Trump has waged with the CIA and other intelligence agencies that began before he took office.
+And they follow a simmering feud that Trump has waged with the CIA and other intelligence agencies since before he took office.

 The Russia story is Byzantine, but the politics are standard: It is a truth vacuum.
 Many key questions have no answers, and many, if known, are not public — or indeed classified top secret.
-That gives operators, from the president to his critics, the ability to fudge and conflate what is and isn't factual, what details connect to others and which connections are legitimate and which are not.
+That gives operators, from the president to his critics, the ability to fudge and conflate what is and isn't factual, what details connect to others, and which connections are legitimate and which are not.

 The question Trump posed, for example — did the FBI use the infamous Russia dossier to ask the Foreign Intelligence Surveillance Court to grant warrants for surveillance of Americans — addresses some of the most secret official information in Washington.